TUDelft-books/CSBB-textbook/book/Annex/Supervisors_and_Coaches_Guide.md

 ### Breaks

 Make sure to plan a break after 45 minutes.
 If the conversation gets particularly intense, you might also need to take additional 3–5-minute breaks for everyone to regroup.
-This is especially true when the session is focused on the development of personal skills, but can also happen in conversations regarding technical topics.
+This is especially true when the conversation is focused on interpersonal skills but it can happen even in conversations regarding something as seemingly simple as the title of your talk.

 Leading requires paying attention to peoples’ body language: some students might be thinking hard but not saying much.
 Asking for a response mustn’t be done verbally but can also be in the form of eye contact or a hand gesture.
 Sometimes you'll encounter that everyone will be confused by a question.
 You can ask them to rephrase what they think you’re asking or try rephrasing yourself.